spaghettidba/WorkloadTools/README.md

 `--LoginFilter` Name of a single login to filter.
 Prepend the "^" character to exclude the value.

-`--StatsServer` Name of the SQL Server instance to use to log the statistics
+`--StatsServer` Name of the SQL Server instance to use to log the statistics.
+If omitted, no workload analysis will be performed.

 `--StatsDatabase` Name of the database to store the statistics